 CCRC's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the instrument.
-Cash and cash held in reserve are financial instruments that are classified within Level 1, because these accounts were valued primarily using quoted market prices utilizing market-observable inputs.
-The carrying values of accounts receivable, grants receivable, prepaid expenses and other current assets, accounts payable, line of credit and accrued expenses approximate fair values due to the short maturity of these instruments.
+The carrying values of accounts receivable, grants receivable and other current assets, accounts payable, line of credit, capital lease obligation and accrued expenses approximate fair values due to the short maturity of these instruments.